-The Participants believe that using a linking logic not dependent on time stamps would enable proper sequencing of an order.
-This decision is supported by the industry since time stamps across disparate systems cannot be guaranteed and are likely to be error-prone.
-The Participants believe that this type of sequencing can be successfully used for both simple and complex orders that will be reported to the Central Repository.
+Participants believe that this type of sequencing can be successfully used for both simple and complex orders that will be reported to the Central Repository.
 The industry supports using event sequencing that is already built into the exchange protocols, which imposes sequencing and determines the true market environment.
+112